pxheim/zettelkasten/book-kim-humble-forsgren-2018-accelerate.md

 - Reward work that facilitates collaboration.
 - Make it safe to fail.
 - Set aside ~20% of time to experiment.
-- Share info on "lighting talks" or luch & learn.
+- Share info on "lighting talks" or lunch & learn.

 Set up monitoring!

-Review ING chapters when relevant.
+You need to measure to improve.